openresty/lua-nginx-module/README.markdown

 The result is exactly the same as the previous example.
 The format for the Lua table passed as the `args` argument is identical to the format used in the [ngx.encode_args](http://wiki.nginx.org/HttpLuaModule#ngx.encode_args) method.

-Note that this is very different from [ngx.redirect](http://wiki.nginx.org/HttpLuaModule#ngx.redirect) in that it's just an internal redirect and no new HTTP traffic is involved.
+Note that this is very different from [ngx.redirect](http://wiki.nginx.org/HttpLuaModule#ngx.redirect) in that it is just an internal redirect and no new HTTP traffic is involved.

 This method never returns.